-The UCN source project was most recently reviewed by the TRIUMF Experimental Evaluation Committee (EEC) for subatomic physics (March 2008).
+The UCN source project was recently reviewed by the TRIUMF Experimental Evaluation Committee (EEC) for subatomic physics (March 2008).
 Presentations were made by J.W.
 Martin, Y. Masuda, and W.D.
 Ramsay from the CSUNS collaboration.
-The committee concluded that "a high density UCN source will support a fundamental physics program at TRIUMF well into the future, thus maintaining the strong tradition at the laboratory of a broad program of measurement of nuclear interactions, nuclear structure, nuclear astrophysics, and fundamental symmetry tests.
+The EEC concluded that "a high density UCN source will support a fundamental physics program at TRIUMF well into the future, thus maintaining the strong tradition at the laboratory of a broad program of measurement of nuclear interactions, nuclear structure, nuclear astrophysics, and fundamental symmetry tests.
 Like the latter it will furthermore bridge the gap between particle and nuclear physics."
-Such a strong endorsement resulted from a great deal of enthusiam from the committee about the project.
+The strong endorsement resulted from a great deal of enthusiasm from the EEC about the project.